Rain-in-the-Face: Biography

 During the subsequent fighting at the Battle of Little Big Horn on Custer Hill on June 25, 1876, Rain-in-the-Face is alleged to have cut the heart out of Thomas Custer, a feat that was popularized by American poet Henry Wadsworth Longfellow in "The Revenge of Rain in the Face".
 According to the dubious legend, Rain-in-the-Face was fulfilling a vow of vengeance because he thought Captain Thomas Custer had unjustly imprisoned him in 1874.
 Some contemporary accounts also claimed that the war chief had personally dispatched George Custer as well, but in the confused fighting, a number of similar claims have been attributed to other warriors.
 Late in his life, in a conversation with writer Charles Eastman, Rain-in-the-Face denied killing George Custer or mutilating Tom Custer.

 Rain-in-the-Face joined other Hunkpapa as they fled north into Canada, spending the next several years in exile.
 He finally led his band in to surrender in 1880 and was transferred to the Standing Rock Agency the following year.
 In a census of the Lakota taken at Standing Rock in September 1881, Rain in the Face's band is recorded as numbering 39 families or 180 people.

-Rain-in-the-Face died in his home at the Bullhead Station on the Standing Rock Reservation after a lengthy illness.
+Rain-in-the-Face died in his home at the Bullhead Station on the Standing Rock Sioux Reservation after a lengthy illness.
 On his deathbed he reputedly confessed to a missionary that he thought that he might have killed Custer, shooting him from so close as to leave powder marks upon his face.